PawseySC/singularity-containers/_episodes/11-containers-intro.md

 > ## Are you running on a shared HPC system?
 >
 > If you're running this tutorial on a shared system (*e.g.* on Zeus or Magnus at Pawsey), you should use one of the compute nodes rather than the login node.
-You can get this setup by using an interactive scheduler allocation, for instance on Zeus with Slurm:
+You can set this up by using an interactive scheduler allocation, for instance on Zeus with Slurm:
 >
 > ```
 > $ salloc -n 1 -t 4:00:00